onyx-and-iris/voicemeeter-api-powershell/README.md

 The following Strip.device | Bus.device methods are available:

-- Set($device) : PSObject, where device is a PSObject with properties Driver and Name
+- Set($device) : PSObject, where device is a PSObject with properties Driver, Name, and IsOutput
 - Get() : PSObject, returns a PSObject with properties Driver, Name, HardwareId, and IsOutput
 - Clear() : Clears the currently selected device